 Many performances at Girvan can be looked at as ‘debut’ performances.
 It was a creative time and Girvan reflected what was going on.
 The ‘premiere’ of The Singing Kettle stage show was at Girvan, Girvan was the only folk festival performance of The Wellpark Suite.
 Altan, Dervish, Croabh Rua, Arcady, Liam O’Flynn, The Voice Squad, Mary Black and many other Irish performers spread their wings and made connections through Girvan.
 Girvan gave a platform to new songwriting in the tradition.
 Again that story deserves further attention but suffice to say at this point that many significant songs were aired at Girvan.

-Altan have had a special relationship with Girvan over the years and it is fitting that they return to be with us for the 40th festival.
-First booked as Frankie and Mairead, they have appeared in various line ups over the years.
+Altan have had a special relationship with Girvan over the years and it is fitting that they returned to be with us for the 40th festival.
+First booked as Frankie and Mairead, they have appeared in various line-ups over the years.
 They were clearly attracting attention from festivals worldwide when Frankie was diagnosed with a life threatening illness.
 When we were first aware that Frankie was ill, Pete spoke with Mairead at an Altan concert in Kilmarnock and said “Any time you want to come back to Girvan just say the word”.
 That word came back sooner than he expected and Dervish had already been booked for the coming year.
 The result was two of the premier Irish bands appearing that year – Altan and Dervish.
 It may not have been planned, but it certainly worked.
 We have some very special memories from that time and, thankfully, some recordings to help keep those memories alive.

 Girvan didn’t invent the folk festival concept, it built on what was happening at the time.
 It is difficult to pin down what impact it had on other festivals which followed, but events in Girvan had some impact on Dumfries, Arran and Shetland and others and by setting high standards coupled with informality, paved the way for festivals like Celtic Connections.